Code-Institute-Submissions/milestone-project-95/README.md

 ### **User Stories**
 1. As a new visitor I want the purpose of the website to be immediately clear
-2. As a new vistor I want to know what dementia is
+2. As a new vistor I want information on dementia
 3. As a new visitor I want to be able to test my memory
 4. As a new vistor I want to know support available to me
-5. As a new visitor I want to know what causes dementia
-6. As a new visitor I want to be able to enjoy the games
+5. As a new visitor I want to be able to enjoy the games
-7. As a new visitor I want the games to be easy to play
+6. As a new visitor I want the games to be easy to play
-8. As a new visitor I want to easily navigate the site
+7. As a new visitor I want to easily navigate the site
-9. As a new visitor I want the results of my test to be clear and obvious.
+8. As a new visitor I want the results of my test to be clear and obvious.

 ### **Design Choices**